Creative Writing and Mixed Media Textiles

 Why study Creative Writing?

-As part of one of the largest and most successful writing departments in the UK and indeed the world, this course is challenging, exciting, and versatile.
-At Bath Spa University you can expect a professional level of tuition – and we expect a professional level of commitment and achievement from you in return.
+This course is challenging, exciting, and versatile.
+Here, you can expect a professional level of tuition – and we expect a professional level of commitment and achievement from you in return.

 Employability is central to the writing programme.
 Both individually and in groups you will prepare for the writing / creative-industry career of your choice.